muntaserq/refreshenv/README.md

 # refreshenv
-A Chef ruby resource to refresh environment variables on Windows OS

-# refreshenv

 A useful resource to refresh the ENV variable in Ruby during a chef client run.
 You can use this in any recipe within a cookbook that depends on refreshenv.